iterative/dvc.org/content/docs/command-reference/check-ignore.md

 ## Description

-For each pathname given via the command-line , check whether the file is excluded by `.dvcignore` output the path if it is excluded.
+This helper command checks whether the given `targets` are ignored by DVC according to the [`.dvcignore` file](/doc/user-guide/dvcignore) (if any).
+The ones that are indeed ignores are printed back.

 ## Options